topfreegames/helm-generate/README.md

 There are two required keys on `values.yaml`: namespace and releaseName.
 Those are internally used by helm-generate to correctly render the desired charts.

+It is possible to inject `(key -> value)` pairs to the top level of the values map through the CLI, using the flag `--set my_key=my_value`.
+This flag is parsed as `[]string`, therefore it can be passed multiple times to inject multiple pairs.
+This flag overrides the values from `values.yaml`.

 ## .helm.yaml
 This is a special control file designed to change the behavior of helm-generate for a specific folder, this don't apply to any subfolders.
 The current keys available at .helm.yaml are: